-Yasodhara Ashram is a spiritual centre, registered educational institute and residential community.
+Yasodhara Ashram is a spiritual centre, active learning centre and residential community.

 We offer learning and personal development opportunities – including courses, Teacher Certification, three-month Yoga Development Course, Karma Yoga programs, opportunities for young adults, Learning Residencies, and short and long-term residencies and retreats, including Artist & Professional Retreats.
 Our teachers also travel to offer workshops and to participate in conferences.